lexomoll/lexomoll/README.md

 ### 👋 Hi, I’m Lexi!

-✨ I’m interested in extremophiles, astrobiology, and microbes in a changing climate (also D&D and kitties)
+✨ I’m interested in extremophiles, astrobiology, and microbes in a changing climate

+❄️ I write scripts to understand how cold-adapted microbial communities change in taxonomy and genetic potential in thawing Arctic permafrost

 How to reach me :